algo26-matthias/idna-convert/README.md

 ### Example 4.

 We wish to convert a whole URI into the IDNA form, but leave the path or query string component of it alone.
 Just using encode() would lead to mangled paths or query strings.
-Here the public method encode_uri() comes into play:
+Here the public method convertUrl() comes into play:

 ```php
 <?php